tomerbaruch99/lab2/README.md

 ## Notes

 - The content is in Hebrew, so ensure your embedding model supports Hebrew text
-- The default model `all-MiniLM-L6-v2` works reasonably well for multilingual content
+- The default model `intfloat/multilingual-e5-base` is optimized for Hebrew and multilingual content
-- For better Hebrew support, consider using a multilingual model like `paraphrase-multilingual-MiniLM-L12-v2`
+- This model was selected based on performance comparison for Hebrew text similarity
 - The retriever uses the same embedding model as indexing for consistency
 - Document-based IDs (e.g., `"doc_id::chunk-0"`) make it easy to fetch/delete specific documents